 Who is responsible for the accuracy of the submitted data?

-Ultimately, the participant is responsible for submitting accurate, appropriate, and factual data utilizing the online portal.
-If it is found that inaccurate data was provided the participant will be denied during the application process.
+Ultimately, the participant is responsible for submitting accurate, appropriate, and factual data utilizing the application system.
+If it is found that inaccurate or incomplete data was provided, the participant will be denied during the application process.

 -